 OP 9.7.4.1 Initiating the Grievance Process.
-If any faculty member has a grievance as defined in this section, the faculty member may submit the "notice petition of for a faculty grievance action hearing" within 45 days of the grievable event to the FHC Coordinating Chair for redress using this form.
+If any faculty member has a grievance as defined in this section, the faculty member may submit the "petition for a faculty grievance hearing" within 45 days of the grievable event to the FHC Coordinating Chair for redress using this form.
 The faculty member must allege facts that, if true, constitute the basis for a grievance.